GonzaloAllenPerez444/Repleet-Front-End-Public/README.md

   ![SurveyScreenshot](https://github.com/user-attachments/assets/512b1ca5-5840-4b72-bc9c-0f87418c2447)

 3) Create and Account to persist your progress
-4) Get personalized recommendation on which problem to tackle next based on your evolving skill level in each category as well as your past history, and get a visual representation of your overall progress.
+4) Get personalized recommendation on which problem to tackle next based on your evolving skill level in each category and problem as well as your past history, and get a visual representation of your overall progress.
   ![CardScreenshot](https://github.com/user-attachments/assets/24217f2c-7b90-4dd8-b79e-3ca500372958)